This is my story on how I came up with my homemade dog food recipe due to food allergies.

 A few years ago, we adopted an adorable German Shepherd pup.
 My children were so excited to have a new family member in our home and named her Duchess.
 Little did we know, our little puppy was going to have major trouble with just about any commercial dog food.
-If she wasn’t regurgitating it, her eyes would be runny and she was very itchy which are both common food allergy symptom.
+If she wasn’t regurgitating it, her eyes would be runny and she was very itchy which are both common food allergy symptoms.

 The first thing I did after getting home with our pup was to take her outside for a bathroom break while the kids put down puppy pads inside.
 This little beauty let us know that we weren’t alone by her adorable puppy barking.
 I quickly moved my flashlight to a field behind the house and saw 3 hooded individuals who took off running.
 They disappeared into the woods behind the house.
 Not knowing what to do, I called the local police department who sent someone to investigate.
 I welcomed the police officer into our home after he searched the area behind my house.
 He immediately noticed our new pup and told me to be careful what I feed her because German Shepherd dogs are known to have very sensitive stomachs and prone to food allergies.
 That was an understatement.

 After trying Duchess on the cheaper grocery store dog food brands which her tummy did not tolerate, we moved on to Natural Balance, Blue Buffalo, Wellness, just to name a few.
 I’m pretty sure we tried them all!
 I couldn’t find one for allergies that really worked for our girl!

 Would you believe that we’ve been switching brands now for five years, trying to find a dog food that our pup can tolerate.
 Alas, it’s time to move onto homemade dog food.
 This is one of the fresh homemade dog food recipes that she absolutely loves.
 I checked out a few veterinarian websites to come up with it.
 This is for a 60 lb.
 German Shepherd.
 If you have a 30 lb. dog, cut the recipe in half.
 Enjoy!

 Directions for Making Homemade Dog Food Recipes: